tommyettinger/lilikoi/README.md

 Translates a piece of lilikoi code, given as a string, to lua and immediately evaluates that lua code, returning true if it succeeds.
 Raises an error if it fails.

+## FAQ

+ * What does the name mean?
+ * Lilikoi is the Hawaiian word for passionfruit, and I had just eaten some excellent passionfruit ice cream when I started thinking about ways to solve some core design challenges of this language.
+   Also, it's a lil' language.
+ * Any credits to mention?
+ * Lewis Campbell came up with the original idea of a curried stack language, and I decided to use a similar core concept with a different implementation.
+   Joshua Day, Risto Saarelma, Derrick Creamer, and the other helpful folk of #rgrd helped clarify many rough patches in the language idea.
+   Alan Malloy, Gary Fredericks, Justin Smith, and the rest of the wonderful
+   #clojure community also have contributed in various ways to me being able
+   to make this.

 ## LICENSE